-The Witnet testnet is open for anyone to join and test it by running their own full node.
-Running a node on the Witnet mainnet is not possible before the mainnet is released.
-Check out the roadmap and save the dates!
+The Witnet Testnet is open for anyone to join and test it by running their own full node.
+Running a node on the Witnet Mainnet is not possible before Mainnet is launched.

 You do not need to run a Witnet node to use Witnet from your Ethereum smart contracts.
 If you are a smart contracts developer, what you probably want is to connect your Ethereum contracts to external APIs using Witnet.

 Hardware requirements are listed in the node operators docs.